sandeeplingam1/saga/docs/customization.md

 2. It queries Azure AI Search for search results for that query (optionally using the vector embeddings for that query).
 3. It then calls the OpenAI ChatCompletion API to answer the question based on the sources, using the prompt from `app/backend/approaches/prompts/chat_answer_question.prompty`.
 That call includes the past message history as well (or as many messages fit inside the model's token limit).

 The prompts are currently tailored to the sample data since they start with "Assistant helps the company employees with their healthcare plan questions, and questions about the employee handbook."
-Modify the [chat_query_rewrite.prompty](https://github.com/Azure-Samples/azure-search-openai-demo/blob/main/app/backend/approaches/prompts/chat_query_rewrite.prompty) and [chat_answer_question.prompty](https://github.com/Azure-Samples/azure-search-openai-demo/blob/main/app/backend/approaches/prompts/chat_answer_question.prompty) prompts to match your data.
+Modify the prompt files in `app/backend/approaches/prompts/` to match your data.

 ##### Chat with vision